threefoldfoundation/info_sdk/src/3_smartcontract_for_it/capacity_kubernetes.md

 k3os-15958 Ready <none> 1m42s v1.16.3-k3s.2
 ```

-Copy the config so that we can use kubectl from our local machine.
+Copy the config so that we could use kubectl from our local machine.
 By default it is located in `/etc/rancher/k3s/k3s.yaml` on the master node.

 Execute this command on your local machine not in a remote shell